What are ingrown nails?

 What causes blisters?

-Blisters can form when the skin is repeatedly rubbed; for instance, when your shoes keep rubbing the same spot on your foot, when you wear shoes that don’t fit properly, or when you wear shoes without socks.
+Blisters can form when the skin is repeatedly rubbed.
+For instance, this can happen when your shoes keep rubbing the same spot on your foot, when you wear shoes that don’t fit properly, or when you wear shoes without socks.

 How can blisters be prevented?